angelacorte/slides-sven-visit/slides-sven-visit.typ

     return min_hood(CALL, a);
   });
   ```
-  To align *FCPP* requires the use of macros, resulting in a non-transparent alignment.
+  *FCPP* requires the use of macros to align, which results in a lack of transparency.
 ]

 #let programs = box[